 Problem #4

-A spaceship weighing 5000 kg orbits in a circular path with a radius of 1000 meters and a velocity of 8000 m/s.
+A spaceship weighing 5000 kg orbits in a circular path with a radius of 1000 meters and a speed of 8000 m/s.
 Find the centrifugal force acting on the spaceship in its orbital motion.

 Solution